securityfirst/tent-content/contents_en/operations/counter-surveillance/surveillance.md

 *   Criminals
 *   Terrorists
 *   Private contractors
-*   Embassy officials of ?friendly? countries
+*   Embassy officials of 'friendly' countries
 *   Individuals (may be disgruntled with the organisation)